-- There are many other reasons why memory problems may occur.
-Depression is quite common across all age groups and can present with symptoms very similar to dementia (slowness of thought, lethargy, diminished interest, concentration problems).
-Depression can be quite treatable with a combination of talking therapies, lifestyle adjustments and medication.
-Once treated, memory problems are likely to resolve.
+- There are many reasons why memory problems may occur.
+Depression can present with symptoms very similar to dementia (slowness of thought, lethargy, diminished interest, concentration problems).

-- There are many medical conditions that can affect memory such as low thyroid function, anaemia, infection (especially in the elderly) electrolyte imbalance and vitamin deficiency.
+- Medical conditions such as low thyroid function, anaemia, urine infections, electrolyte imbalance and vitamin deficiency can all affect memory.
 Certain medications and over-use of alcohol can also have a negative effect.
 Such conditions, in many cases are quite treatable and memory problems can resolve once addressed.

 - Life can be very busy so here are some tips that can help you improve and organise your memory:

 - Keep socially active: Human beings are essentially social animals and social activity gives the brain a thorough workout.
-During contact with others one needs to be receptive, not just to what people are saying but also to body language, gestures and tone of voice.
+During social contact, one needs to be receptive, to words, body language, gestures and tone of voice.
 We then have to process this information and communicate back to them.
 All of this happens very quickly, often with a dash of humour and within accepted social norms which also gives the frontal lobe of the brain a challenge.
-Social activity can also lift our spirits, increase wellbeing and counteract loneliness all of which can affect memory.
+Social activity can also lift our spirits, increase wellbeing and counteract loneliness, all of which can affect memory.

 - Minimise distractions: Focus on one task at a time.
 Finish one before moving on.
 Multitasking merely means the brain has to very quickly switch between one task and another, thus doing neither very well.
 Try to minimise clutter in the house or workplace as this is another cause for distraction.

-- Make associations: Try to make mental pictures if you need to store information.
+- Make associations: Try to make mental pictures to store information.
 Visual memory is more easily recalled than words alone.
-If for example your are introduced to somebody called Mark, perhaps think of him with a mark on his face.
+If for example you are introduced to somebody called Mark, perhaps picture him with a mark on his face.
 Molly could be pictured as Molly Malone wheeling her barrow, through streets broad and narrow.
 You don't have to tell them how you remember them!